sarah-antillia/Image-Segmentation-ImageMaskDataGenerator/README.md

 <img src="./asset/train_masks.png" width="1024" height="auto"><br>
 As shown above, Retinal-Vessel/train/images folder contains only 18 images, which is apparently too few to use for the training of the
 TensorflowUNet model.
-To deal with this very small datasets problem, we have used the following classes to augment images and masks in the training process of
+To deal with this very small datasets problem, we have used the following classes to augment images and masks in the traing process of
- <b>train</b> method in <a href="./TensorflowUNet.py">TensorflowUNet</a> classs.<br>
+ <b>train</b> method in <a href="./TensorflowUNet.py">TensorflowUNet</a> class.
+class.<br>
 <li>
 <a href="./ImageMaskDatasetGenerator.py">ImageMaskDatasetGenerator</a>
 </li>